AMWA-TV/ms-05-02/docs/Framework.md

-    "Ok",        // 200 Method call was successful "PropertyDeprecated",        // 298 Method call was successful but targeted property is deprecated "MethodDeprecated",        // 299 Method call was successful but method is deprecated "BadCommandFormat",        // 400 Badly-formed command
+    "Ok",        // 200 Method call was successful "PropertyDeprecated",        // 298 Method call was successful but targeted property is deprecated "MethodDeprecated",        // 299 Method call was successful but method is deprecated "BadCommandFormat",        // 400 Badly-formed command (e.g. the incoming command has invalid message encoding and cannot be parsed by the underlying protocol)
-    "Unauthorized",        // 401 Client is not authorized "BadOid",        // 404 Command addresses a nonexistent object "Readonly",        // 405 Attempt to change read-only state "InvalidRequest",        // 406 Method call is invalid in current operating context "Conflict",        // 409 There is a conflict with the current state of the device "BufferOverflow",        // 413 Something was too big "ParameterError",        // 417 Method parameter does not meet expectations "Locked",        // 423 Addressed object is locked "DeviceError",        // 500 Internal device error
+    "Unauthorized",        // 401 Client is not authorized "BadOid",        // 404 Command addresses a nonexistent object "Readonly",        // 405 Attempt to change read-only state "InvalidRequest",        // 406 Method call is invalid in current operating context (e.g. attempting to invoke a method when the object is disabled)
+    "Conflict",        // 409 There is a conflict with the current state of the device "BufferOverflow",        // 413 Something was too big "ParameterError",        // 417 Method parameter does not meet expectations (e.g. attempting to invoke a method with an invalid type for one of its parameters)
+    "Locked",        // 423 Addressed object is locked "DeviceError",        // 500 Internal device error
     "MethodNotImplemented",        // 501 Addressed method is not implemented by the addressed object